0o-de-lally/ol-explorer/context-for-llm/community-wallets/add-cw-task-list.md

   );
 }
 ```

+[ ] (3) Implement a consistent table header styling pattern:
+- Create a renderTableHeader() method that follows application standards
+- Only display table headers on desktop devices
+- Use the flex flex-row with consistent padding
+- Apply "bg-background" and "border-b border-border" styling
+- Use text-text-muted and uppercase for column headers
+- Ensure column header widths match table row column widths

+[ ] (4) Implement responsive data display:
+- Create different layouts for desktop and mobile views
+- For desktop, use a consistent tabular layout matching headers
+- For mobile, use a card-based stacked layout with rounded corners
+- Use appropriate padding and spacing for each viewport
+- Ensure proper data alignment (right-aligned for numeric values)

 [ ] (6) Implement responsive design with data preservation during refreshes:
 - Maintain consistent component height during refreshes